 Hiring help doesn’t necessarily mean hiring a virtual assistant or paying for fancy automation tools.
 Those things are helpful, but I want you to think beyond your business and consider everything else that demands your time.

-Here are a few examples of services you can hire to free up more time for your blog:
+Here are a few examples of services you can hire to free up more time for your business:

 - Neighborhood teenager to mow your lawn, do your laundry, or entertain your kids.